5up3rc/nfr/README.md

 # Network Flight Recorder
-**NFR** is a lightweight Linux client used to submit DNS events to _api.alphasoc.net_ for processing and retrieve alerts.
-The AlphaSOC DNS Analytics Engine quickly identifies security threats within DNS material (e.g. C2 traffic, DNS tunneling, ransomware, and policy violations such as cryptocurrency mining and third-party VPN use).
-NFR can be run as a sniffer, or can read pcap, bro and Suricata logs from disk.
+**NFR** is a lightweight Linux client used to submit network events to _api.alphasoc.net_ for processing and retrieve alerts.
+The AlphaSOC Analytics Engine quickly identifies security threats within DNS and IP material (e.g. C2 traffic, Tor traffic, DNS tunneling, ransomware, and policy violations such as cryptocurrency mining and third-party VPN use).
+NFR can be run as a sniffer, or can read content from disk in log formats including PCAP, Bro, and Suricata.

 Alert data is returned in JSON format upon processing, describing the threats and policy violations.